Bridge2Hyku/Bridge2Hyku.github.io/pages/toolkit.md

 ### OpenRefine
 [http://openrefine.org/](http://openrefine.org/)<br>
-Open Refine is a powerful open source application that allows users to make sense of messy data.
+A powerful open source application that allows users to make sense of messy data.
+It is especially appropriate for understanding your metadata in aggregate.
+OpenRefine’s faceted browsing abilities let users see how values cluster and how metadata can be cleaned up quickly.
+Controlled vocabularies can also be used within OpenRefine’s tools to refine your metadata even more.
+OpenRefine can get bogged down with too much data, so try to limit the size of data that you load.
+One easy way is to cut out any metadata that involves more than a few words, such as descriptions or transcripts, in your CSV or spreadsheet before using OpenRefine.

 ### AutoHotkey
 [https://autohotkey.com/](https://autohotkey.com/)<br>